-Once he has done with the work or service, the customer checks his work, immediately signs the shop order, and pays for the service.
+Once he has done with the work or service, the customer checks his work, immediately signs it, and pays for the service.

-Suppose the customer is not able to pay the amount on the spot, that time this shop order converts into an invoice.
+Suppose the customer cannot pay the amount on the spot.
+At that time, this shop order converts into an invoice.

 Shop order form

 - Company name and logo: Here company name or logo will be mentioned.
 (Logo is optional)

 - Shop Order No: It is the unique work order number that helps to identify work.

-- Date: Issued date of the shop order
+- Date: It is the issued date of the order

 - Job: This field describes the work to be done with complete details.

 - Bill to: Name and address of the customer who has to pay the bill for the work done.

 - Ship to: Some times bill to address is different from the shipping address.
 In that case, the ship-to field indicates the shipping address of the final product.

 - Quantity: It is the number of hours spent on the work or the number of products manufactured.

 - Taxed: It indicates the item or job is taxable or not (in most cases, they are taxed).

 - Tax rate: Indicates tax rate for a particular job or product.